What is Rhinoplasty?

 The nature of the surgery will depend on what needs to be addressed.
 This may include dorsal hump reduction, tip modifications for a boxy, bulbous or droopy tip, and/or correction of breathing difficulties such as a deviated septum.

 Before surgery, you will be given medicine to lessen the anxiety and pain.
-General anesthesia is typically preferred for your comfort so you will be completely asleep for your rhinoplasty.
+General anesthesia is typically preferred for your comfort so you will be completely asleep for your rhinoplasty in NJ.
 You will meet your anesthesiologist before your procedure and he or she will answer any questions you may have about your anesthesia.
 The surgery usually takes 2 to 3 hours.
 After surgery, you will awake in a recovery area where you will be closely monitored.

 Surgery may be performed as an outpatient procedure at our certified ambulatory surgery center or at one of several affiliated hospitals.
 Be sure to arrange for someone to drive you home and stay to help you for at least the first day while at home.